-This project includes 558 of the roughly 4,200 structurally deficient bridges in Pennsylvania that are in need of replacement or repair.
+This project includes 558 of the roughly 4,200 bridges in poor condition in Pennsylvania that are in need of replacement or repair.
 A majority of those projects will be procured as traditional design, bid, build projects contractors are accustomed to.
 The bridges selected as eligible for the project have similar characteristics; most importantly they are relatively small and can be designed and constructed to standard sizes.
 The similarity of the bridges allows for streamlined design, prefabrication (mass production) of standardized components such as beams, and the replacements can be done relatively quickly.
 All of these factors make bundling the projects as one P3 contract the most efficient and cost effective way to deliver these bridge projects.

 Is PennDOT privatizing hundreds of commonwealth-owned bridges?

 PennDOT will continue to own all of the bridges included in the project.
 The department is contracting the design, construction and life-cycle maintenance responsibilities for 25 years.
 Plenary Walsh Keystone Partners will be responsible for any failures or defects that might occur during the term of the contract in addition to expected maintenance, similar to an extended warranty.